 New to this permit is the requirement for the Permittee to develop and maintain a system for tracking post-construction BMPs.
 Tracking post-construction BMPs is critical for documenting TMDL progress, as well as ensuring BMPs are functioning as designed and meeting the performance standards.
-The tracking system must include an inventory of all municipally owned or operated post-constructed BMPs and all privately owned BMPs constructed on or after January 1, 2004.
+The tracking system consists of three elements and must include:

-- Municipally owned BMPs are BMPs owned by the Permittee, regardless of date of construction. - Municipally operated BMPs are privately owned BMPs that the Permittee has long-term maintenance agreement, regardless of date of construction. - Required by the Permittee's previous MS4 permit, the Permittee is required to obtain long-term maintenance agreements on privately owned BMPs constructed on or after January 1, 2004.
+- 1. An inventory of all municipally owned or operated post-constructed BMPs and all privately owned BMPs constructed on or after June 1, 2006. - Municipally owned BMPs are BMPs owned by the Permittee, regardless of date of construction. - Municipally operated BMPs are privately owned BMPs that the Permittee has long-term maintenance agreement, regardless of date of construction. - Required by the Permittee's previous MS4 permit, the Permittee is required to obtain long-term maintenance agreements on privately owned BMPs constructed on or after June 1, 2006.
 The inventory must include these BMPs and provide confirmation of whether long-term maintenance agreements exist.